telegraphic codes and message practice

 Note also the end of section Message(s) (Bible), which is found in some other telegraphic and private codes.

-I presume that phrases regarding the price of rags, has to do with paper manufacture?
+Phrases regarding the price of rags have to do with paper manufacture?

 Reports of meetings would have been source for various Salvation Army publications, including War Cry.